The e-C4 adds a bit of colour to the EV part of the family hatch segment, thinks Jonathan Crouch.

 Market and Model

-Prices for the e-C4 sit mainly in the £28,500 to £30,500 bracket (after deduction of the £1,500 government grant) and there are three trim levels to choose from - 'Sense', 'Shine Edition' and 'Shine Plus'.
+Prices for the e-C4 sit mainly in the £31,000 to £35,000 bracket and there are three trim levels to choose from - 'Sense', 'C-Series Edition' and 'Shine Plus'.
+There's also the option of an alternative e-C4 X saloon body shape.
 All variants offer a tablet computer holder for front seat passengers, LED interior lighting, a rear parking camera and adaptive cruise control further up the range.
 But you'll need to stretch to top 'Shine Plus' trim to get the brand's premium hi-fi system featuring uprated speakers and the addition of a subwoofer.

 The freshly designed 10-inch digital dashboard and instrument binnacle comes as part of the standard package, as does wireless 'phone charging and 'Apple CarPlay' and 'Android Auto' smartphone-mirroring connectivity.
 A nice optional touch you might well want to consider is a full-HD camera built into the rear view mirror which can take photos or video stored on a 16GB memory card.
 Safety-wise, there's no fewer than 20 different driver assistance features, including Highway Driving Assist and a 'level 2' semi-autonomous drive system incorporating Adaptive Cruise Control and Lane Keeping Assist.